-For the management commands, you need to create a project which will contain all components and then run import_project or import_json.
+For the management commands, you need to create a project which will contain all components and then run weblate weblate import_project or weblate weblate import_json.

 Management commands, Component discovery

 2.8 Language definitions

 To present different translations properly, info about language name, text direction, plural definitions and language code is needed.